loom-build-tool/loom/README.md

 # Loom Build Tool

 Loom is a modern build tool for Java based projects.
-It focuses on simplicity, convention, ease of use and performance.
+It focuses on simplicity, conventions, ease of use and performance.
 It uses a very simple, declarative configuration (YAML) and convention over configuration to reduce the configuration to a bare minimum.

-# Prerequisites
+# Requirements

 Loom requires **Java 9** to build and run but it can build projects **targeting Java 6-9** through JDKs cross-compile functionality.